athoug/100-days-of-code/r1-log.md

 I also went over an articles about `flexbox` in css-tricks I practiced a bit and I'm slowly getting teh hang of flex :)
 **_thoughts_** True I haven't done something for my 180-day project but I plan on logging 2 projects tomorrow to make up for it.

+### R1D74: November 8 2018
+Started day 4 of the javascript30 challeneg.
+The project was about Array Cardio.
+We went through varying practice using array methods such as `filter()` `map()` `reduce()` `sort()` it was a nicec intro to fucntional programming.

+I also went over a couple of articles that range from css variables [with a bunch of practice] and the array methods stated above with their practice as well.

+I'm also half way therough [the React Crash Course](https://www.youtube.com/watch?v=Ke90Tje7VS0&list=PLB0zrWaupfEBqnOZbzntBLJAfRV7vmpnx&index=15&t=0s) on youtybe.
+Hopfuly by tomorrow i'd have completed it!

+**_thoughts_** I again haven't done something for my 180-day project but I plan on logging 3 projects tomorrow to make up for it.
+Time has been an issue with my schedule latley :(